-- Stage 1: When financial instruments are first recognised, the Bank recognises an allowance based on 12mECLs.
-Stage 1 loans also include facilities where the credit risk has improved and the loan has been reclassified from Stage 2. - Stage 2: When a financial instrument has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
+- Stage 2: When a financial instrument has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
 Stage 2 loans also include facilities, where the credit risk has improved and the loan has been reclassified from Stage 3. - Stage 3: Financial instruments considered credit-impaired.
-The bank records an allowance for the LTECLs.
-A financial asset is credit-impaired when principal or interest remains unpaid for 90 after its due date and/or an objective evidence that credit risk has increased to the point that it is considered non-performing.
+The Bank records an allowance for the LTECLs.
+A financial asset is credit-impaired when principal or interest remains unpaid for 90 days after its due date and/or objective evidence, which includes a range factors such as observable data events or forecasts that substantiate the assessment of a significant increase in credit risk or the expectation of credit losses on a financial instrument, that credit risk has increased to the point that it is considered non-performing.